 This funding mechanism is widely used nationwide but has seen limited adoption in Illinois.
 It can help communities prepare before disaster strikes, if we see the value of a crisis averted.

 In July of 1996, a major storm swept across northeast Illinois, with rainfall in some areas exceeding 16 inches in 24 hours.
-The massive flooding in the days that followed resulted in an estimated $645 million in damages, and eight people lost their lives.
+The massive flooding in the days that followed resulted in the loss of eight lives and an estimated $645 million in damages.
 At the storm’s epicenter, the City of Aurora received a record-breaking 16.9 inches of rainfall in a 24-hour period.

 A stormwater utility is a tool used to streamline stormwater management at the local or regional scale and authorizes the collection of a fee to finance its activities.

 In response to the disaster, Aurora established a stormwater utility in order to streamline stormwater management services and create a dedicated stream of funding with which to implement them.
 Established in 1998, revenue generated by this fee has helped improve drainage systems and made the city more resilient to future storm events.